Olafcio1/FunCutter/README.md

   Note that it does **not** dump:
   - formatted references,
-  - inherits for non-abstract versions.
+  - inherits for non-abstract versions,
+  - arguments.

 ## 🕍 Syntax
 FunCutter supports multiple types of files: